 • Bryman, A. 2012.
 “Social Research Methods”, Oxford University Press

 - Registration in Usis is obligatory for the lectures (H) or all participants who have been granted admission for this course.
-Please use the STUDY ACTIVITY NUMBER 8514 and consult the course registration website for information on registration periods and further instructions.
+Please use the study activity number and consult the course registration website for information on registration periods and further instructions.

 - Registration on Blackboard is obligarory for all participants.

-- Those interested in following this course as a contract student should apply following the prcedure described on the website of the Faculty of Social Sciences: English version or Dutch version
+- Those interested in following this course as a contract student should apply following the prcedure described on the website of the Faculty of Social Sciences

 - The pre-master students will be registered by the coordinator N. Osterhaus if this course was explicitly listed in the Admission Statement as part of their pre-master programme.